php-cache/documentation/docs/implementing-cache-pools/tagging.md

 ### Use TaggableItemInterface::getTaggedKey()

-To make sure we fetch the correct item the cache pool should always use `$item->getTaggedKey`.
+To make sure we fetch the correct item, the cache pool should always use `$item->getTaggedKey`.
 This will return a cache key that depends on the tags.

 ```php